-During its annual stockholders meeting on Wednesday, Century Properties chairman Jose E.B.
+During its annual stockholders meeting on Wednesday, Century Properties Executive Chairman of the Board Jose E.B.
 Antonio told reporters that the company expects to generate up to P1 billion in recurring profit by 2019 from its commercial business upon completion of over 150,000 square meters of leasing portfolio.

 Century Properties expects its leasing business to account for 15-20 percent of profit when a significant portion of its planned projects are completed, its chief finance officer Jose Carlo Antonio told reporters on the sidelines of the meeting.

 “The company is now evolving from being a top residential developer in Metro Manila to a leading well-diversified real еstatе developer with significant recurring and predictable revenue streams,” Antonio, the company’s chairman, said.

 The property firm formed a new unit, Century Properties Hotel and Leisure Inc (CPHLI), which will become the vehicle for its leisure ventures.
 Shareholders approved the incorporation of CPHLI on Wednesday.